-- /usr/share/ansible/roles/rhel-system-roles.storage/README.md file - /usr/share/doc/rhel-system-roles/storage/ directory
+• The /usr/share/ansible/roles/rhel-system-roles.storage/README.md file.

-3.10.
-CONFIGURING A RAID VOLUME BY USING THE STORAGE SYSTEM ROLE
+3.11.
+CONFIGURING A RAID VOLUME USING THE STORAGE SYSTEM ROLE

-With the storage system role, you can configure a RAID volume on RHEL by using Red Hat Ansible Automation Platform and Ansible-Core.
+With the storage System Role, you can configure a RAID volume on RHEL using Red Hat Ansible Automation Platform and Ansible-Core.
 Create an Ansible playbook with the parameters to configure a RAID volume to suit your requirements.